PlaidCloud/website/content/en/docs/concepts/cluster-administration/system-metrics.md

 etcd request latencies or Cloudprovider (AWS, GCE, OpenStack) API latencies that can be used to gauge the health of a cluster.

-Starting from Kubernetes 1.7, detailed Cloudprovider metrics are available for storage operations for GCE, AWS, Vsphere and OpenStack.
+Starting from PlaidCloud 1.7, detailed Cloudprovider metrics are available for storage operations for GCE, AWS, Vsphere and OpenStack.
 These metrics can be used to monitor health of persistent volume operations.

 For example, for GCE these metrics are called: